Whether you’re a brand-new coach or a seasoned one, you’ve probably heard people say social media is one of the best ways to get coaching clients.

 8. Starting paid ads

-Want to grow your audience faster than the other methods allow?
+Want to reach your target audience faster than the other methods allow?
 If you have the budget, consider only using social media to run ads — like Facebook ads.

 9. Trying in-person networking

-So far, we’ve covered effective online methods to get coaching clients fast.
-But you can find potential clients offline, too!
+So far, we’ve covered effective online methods to attract clients fast.
+But you can find potential paying coaching clients offline, too.

 Grow Your Coaching Business Even if You Don’t Like Social Media

-Social media is a powerful tool for coaches to find new clients — but you can certainly thrive without it!
+Social media is a powerful tool for coaches to attract coaching clients, but you can certainly thrive without it!
 As long as you’re able to reach people and start building relationships with them, you have what it takes to scale a coaching business without wasting time posting on social media.

 Need help streamlining the admin side of your coaching business?
 With Paperbell, running a coaching business online has never been easier!
 Try it for yourself by claiming your free account.